How to start running: the 0 to 5k beginner’s guide

 I want you to reach the end of the 10 weeks and have your 5k be the start of a long love affair with running – not to tick off your 5k and then never run again.

 I know that you might be doubting whether you can do this.
 But I believe you can do it.

 I’m a UK Athletics running coach and a Level 3 Personal Trainer.
 I’ve worked with runners of all ages over the past few years to help them start running and start enjoying it.
 I started with a small group of women who then told their friends, who told their friends, and now my running groups fill up every 10 weeks with people travelling from all parts of London to train with me.
 This pack is my way of helping even more people to enjoy running.

 What the pack includes

-The download contains a 30-page PDF booklet and instructional videos to help you get to your 5k goal.
+The download contains a 30-page PDF booklet to help you get to your 5k goal.
 This includes:

 The 0-5k training plan that I use with my runners.

 All the information and advice you need to start running and start enjoying it.